The North Bay Water Reuse Authority (NBWRA/Authority) has eleven member agencies.

 Recycled water provides a reliable supply to offset the regions potable water demands through urban reuse, agricultural irrigation and environmental restoration projects.
 In addition to these beneficial end-uses, water quality improvements are also realized through reduced discharges of treated wastewater into San Pablo Bay.

 Water Supply Issues in the North Bay

-The North San Pablo Bay regions of Sonoma, Marin and Napa Counties face long term challenges in providing reliable water supplies.
-Surface and groundwater sources are limited, and some local groundwater basins are over pumped with harmful effects on water levels and quality.
+The northern San Pablo Bay regions of Sonoma, Marin and Napa Counties face long term challenges in providing reliable water supplies.
+Surface and groundwater sources are limited, and some local groundwater basins are stressed and showing harmful effects on water levels and quality.

-- Quality is near that of potable water and can be used to offset current potable sources, extending water supply.
+- Quality is near that of potable water and can be used to offset current potable sources thereby extending water supply

 - Reliable and available, even in a drought